ninabarzh/yas/README.md

-# YAS
+# YAS (Under Construction)

-Yet Another Searchengine: a project with MeiliSearch as the backend, Starlette as the frontend, and Docker for containerization
+Yet Another Search engine: a project with MeiliSearch as the backend, Starlette as the frontend, and Docker for containerization, to be deployed to Hetzner using Sliplane.

 ## Build and run the containers